code-whale/AUXILIARY-TOOLS-OF-UBERMAG/README.md

 ## Tutorials:

-- A more comprehensive user-defined drawing method based on ubermag-discretefield function and matplotlib
+- A more comprehensive user-defined drawing method based on [Ubermag-discretefield](https://github.com/ubermag/discretisedfield) function and [matplotlib](https://matplotlib.org)

 - Calculation of dissipative tensor D and tensor I in Thiele equation